Correr-Zhou/OmniShow/README.md

 ## 🔥 Updates

+- 2026.07: The evaluation code of HOIVG-Bench is released!
 - 2026.05: Training and inference code for Wan-based models is released!
 - 2026.05: OmniShow is accepted by ICML 2026! 🎉
 - 2026.04: The [Data of HOIVG-Bench](https://huggingface.co/datasets/donghao-zhou/HOIVG-Bench) is available on HuggingFace! 🤗